Ski Resort Careers

 Have you ever wanted to turn a wrench on a snowcat?

 Snow vehicle maintenance takes a unique blend of skill to keep things running in a mountain environment.
-Diesel engines, hydraulics, and electrical systems all working together to power snowcats, snowmobiles, and resort fleets.
+It takes diesel engines, hydraulics, and electrical systems all working together to keep the resort fleets humming.

 If this path interests you, training programs like Salt Lake Community College's Diesel Service Technician track and powersports programs offer a strong starting point, with skills that carry directly into resort operations.